SiliconLabs/pybgapi-examples/README.md

 The *BtMeshApp* uses both the Bluetooth [sl_bt.xapi](api/sl_bt.xapi) and Bluetooth mesh [sl_btmesh.xapi](api/sl_btmesh.xapi) XAPI files by default in its constructor.

+## Argument Parser

+The `ArgumentParser` class is derived from the standard `argparse.ArgumentParser` class.
+This class has default arguments optimized for the generic application classes to set up connection parameters and the logging level.
+In combination with the `get_connector` method, it's supposed to set up the host-to-target connection effortlessly.
+It supports single connection (default) and multi connection mode too.
+Invoke the example scripts with the `-h` switch to get more details about the available options.
+Custom arguments can be added as documented in the standard `argparse.ArgumentParser` class.

 ## Examples

 All examples in this repo reproduce the behavior of existing C examples from the GSDK.